Be My Lover (La Bouche song): Awards

 La Bouche won the 1996 Echo Music Prize in Germany for Best Dance Single with "Be My Lover", and the ASCAP Award in the US for the Most Played Song in America.
 The song was also nominated for Best Dance Video at the 1996 MTV Video Music Awards while La Bouche was nominated in the category for Best Dance at the 1995 MTV Europe Music Awards.
+The success of the group also earned La Bouche an award at the French 1996 Dance d'Or Awards.